 Tracey Emin further explored bodily fluids in the late 1990s with her iconic work My Bed.
 In representing a depressive episode Emin experienced, the 1998 display of Emin's own bed was unmade, disheveled, and covered in a variety of stains.
-Through inviting viewers into her private space—its unkept glory littered with cigarette packages, bottles of vodka, condoms, and what looks like menstrual blood and semen—to some Emin earned the title of the "."
+Through inviting viewers into her private space—its unkept glory littered with cigarette packages, bottles of vodka, condoms, and what looks like menstrual blood and semen—to some Emin earned the title of the "soul-baring queen of TMI."
 To others, she was acknowledging the flawed, messy, imperfect world that women should not be ashamed to live in, furthering the feminist message set by her predecessors.

 In the noughties, feminist art, like other branches of the art world, began to mesh with technology and science.
 Rose Lynn Fisher's The Topography of Tears utilized all three themes: The piece is a series of images of 100 dried human tears photographed through a microscope.
 Fisher stored these tears over a five-year period and labeled the different emotions that produced them, finding that tears of joy differ drastically in composition from tears of grief when under the eye of a microscope.